avinashbot/redd/lib/redd/RedditKit.LICENSE.md

-The errors file would have been impossible if it weren't for @samsymons :)
+The error and base files would have been impossible if it weren't for @samsymons :)

 ---